-Where the investment strategy is implemented over a predetermined time period, and systematically extended, the impact of the systematic extension process on the risk profile of the CIS must be documented.
+Where the investment strategy is implemented over a predetermined time period, and systematically extended, the impact of the systematic extension process on the risk profile of the collective investment undertaking must be documented.

-Accordingly, a CIS implementing a constant portfolio protection insurance strategy aimed at preserving the capital with a one-year objective and that is automatically extended sees its risk level increasing each time the strategy is extended.
+Accordingly, a collective investment undertaking implementing a constant portfolio protection insurance strategy aimed at preserving the capital with a one-year objective and that is automatically extended sees its risk level increasing each time the strategy is extended.